 Hopefully Chuck will send us the finished and installed pictures of the feature installed in his table.

 The next fireplace is in Tennessee and was installed by Rocky.
 Interesting fact, his house sits on the state line.
 When you go out of the back door you are in Mississippi!.
 We built a control / key box (now located in the front of the fireplace) to turn his fireplace on which he never had.
-Rocky installed a Starfire Base Glass and topped it with 2 lbs of Mixed Toppers.
+Rocky installed a Starfire Base Glass and topped it with 2 lbs of

 The next fireplace was installed by Tracey Watson.
 She used a Starfire Base Glass, added Gold Base Glass, Ice Ice Ice Topper and topped it with 4" Black Terra Cotta Fire Balls.
 Now for the bad part: Always test your burner to insure your flames are in the center and I recommend removing the screens.
 When you remove the screens, you may want to paint the interior, just a thought!